 When the scoreboard display is not in use, disconnect it from power.
 We recommend installing a disconnect switch on one of the mounting posts beneath the scoreboard display.
 In the "off" position, the switch should isolate all load-carrying conductors (not the ground).
 This will help protect the scoreboard electronics from nearby lightning strikes and other power fluctuations that might otherwise travel along the power cables.

 PRODUCT SPECIFICATIONS

 General Description:

-Model LX1250 is an electronic scoreboard designed for permanent installation outdoors and intended primarily to display scoring information for baseball or softball.
+Model LX1390 is an electronic scoreboard designed for permanent installation outdoors and intended primarily to display scoring information for baseball and softball, or football and soccer.

 Standard Package Includes: